rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 release-payload and not the running OS on the nodes (which may have a different kernel), therefore, `DTK_AUTO` should only be used if `OS_AUTO` is used.

+EXAMPLE using `OS_AUTO` and `DTK_AUTO`:
+A user wants us to rebuild `kmm-kmod` for him using the Dockerfile mentioned above.
+  * KMM will fetch the `rhel-coreos` image ref from the release payload of the running cluster and use it to override `OS_AUTO`.
+  * KMM will get the DTK image ref from `imagestream/driver-toolkit` in the `openshift` namespace (from the `latest` tag) and use it to override `DTK_AUTO`.
+  * Finally, KMM will build the new image.

 ### Signing

-If a customer wishes KMM to re-build his kmods, they should add a `build` section in the `ModuleDay0` as follow
+If a customer wishes KMM to re-build his kmods, they should add a `sign` section in the `ModuleDay0` as follow
 ```
 apiVersion: kmm.sigs.x-k8s.io/v1beta1
 kind: ModuleDay0
 spec:
-  osMapping:
-    literal: "Red Hat Enterprise Linux CoreOS 414.92.202312311229-0 (Plow)"
+  machineConfigName: 99-ybettan-external-image
   containerImage: quay.io/ybettan/rhcos:414.92.202312311229-0
   sign:
     unsignedImage: quay.io/ybettan/rhcos:414.92.202312311229-0-unsigned
     certSecret:
       name: kmm-kmod-signing-cert
     keySecret:
       name: kmm-kmod-signing-key
     filesToSign:
-        - /opt/lib/modules/${KERNEL_FULL_VERSION}/kmm_ci_a.ko
+      - /opt/lib/modules/<kernel version>/kmm_ci_a.ko
-  machineConfigName: 99-ybettan-external-image
 ```

-The sign will trigger if all the following conditions are met
+The signing will be triggered if all the following conditions are met
-  * `quay.io/ybettan/rhcos:414.92.202312311229-0` is different from `spec.osImageURL` in the `MachineConfig`;
+  * `quay.io/ybettan/rhcos:414.92.202312311229-0` is different from `spec.osImageURL` in the `MachineConfig`
   * `quay.io/ybettan/rhcos:414.92.202312311229-0-unsigned` exist (or a `build` section exists)
-  * A `sign` section exists in the `osMapping`
+  * A `sign` section exists in the `ModuleDay0`

-Once signed and pushed, KMM will modify the `MachineConfig`'s `spec.osImageURL` with the new image.
+Once signed and pushed, KMM will modify the `MachineConfig`'s `spec.osImageURL` with the signed image.

 ### Firmware